-- claims against each of the selection criteria - dates of and venues for the proposed exhibition - a list of proposed works for the exhibition - indicative costs for insurance required - a summary of state or territory indemnity schemes (however described) for which the exhibition is eligible and, where applicable, a brief description of the applicant's or venue's progress in applying for indemnity through such schemes - a brief statement regarding alternative options for the exhibition's insurance funding, should the organisation be unsuccessful in obtaining any or all of the AGIEI funding sought

-• a five year forward schedule of planned exhibitions for which funding may be sought under this program (noting that these may be subject to change).
+- claims against each of the selection criteria - dates of and venues for the proposed exhibition - a list of proposed works for the exhibition - indicative costs for insurance required - a summary of state or territory indemnity schemes (however described) for which the exhibition is eligible and, where applicable, a brief description of the applicant's or venue's progress in applying for indemnity through such schemes - a brief statement regarding alternative options for the exhibition's insurance funding, should the organisation be unsuccessful in obtaining any or all of the AGIEI funding sought - a five year forward schedule of planned exhibitions for which funding may be sought under this program (noting that these may be subject to change).

-Applications will be assessed by the Department of Communications and the Arts against the selection criteria and recommendations for in-principle approval will be provided to the Minister for the Arts (or delegate) for consideration.
+Applications will be assessed by the Department of Infrastructure, Transport, Regional Development and Communications against the selection criteria and recommendations for in-principle approval will be provided to the Minister responsible for the Arts (or delegate) for consideration.
 If in-principle approval is given, it is not a guarantee that funding will be provided.
-Funding remains subject to final application approval which will be at the discretion of the Minister for the Arts (or delegate).
-Applicants who are successful at receiving in-principle support will be asked to advise the Department of Communications and the Arts of any significant change to the likely costs of insurance at the earliest opportunity.
+Funding remains subject to final application approval which will be at the discretion of the Minister responsible for the Arts (or delegate).
+Applicants who are successful at receiving in-principle support will be asked to advise the Department of Infrastructure, Transport, Regional Development and Communications of any significant change to the likely costs of insurance at the earliest opportunity.
 This assists the Department with forward planning of program funding ahead of receiving final applications.